STG402/AdaptiveDenosingMusic/README.md

 Traditional speech denoisers may mistakenly suppress musical instruments or background music.
 This project investigates several ways to make DeepFilterNet more music-aware.

-The repository includes three experimental approaches:
+The repository includes the two main architectures evaluated in the paper, together with an additional experimental Student–Teacher approach:

 1. **Hybrid Controller** — YAMNet + XGBoost dynamically adjusts DeepFilterNet attenuation.
 2. **Fine-Tuned DeepFilterNet** — retrains DeepFilterNet using mixed speech, music, and noise data.